 Recently, I was approached by a colleague who requested my assistance in creating a fun and engaging activity to teach APA (American Psychology Association) citation in the classroom.
 Given that “APA citation” and “fun” are not often used in the same sentence, I knew this would be a challenge.
 However, I accepted the challenge and set out to create an activity that met the following criteria: an in-person session lasting 50 minutes and accommodating 4-6 tutorial sessions with 15-45 students in each.

-I’m not someone who likes to reinvent the wheel, so instead, I decided to combine two activities that have worked well in the past.
+To save time and effort, I decided to combine two activities that have proven successful in the past.

 Activity 1: Identify the resource

-I distribute the folders and give students 5 minutes to get comfortable with the artifacts.
-As a group, we talk about them and as a group, we ensure that we know what each one is.
+After distributing the folders, the teaching team gives students five minutes to get comfortable with the artifacts.
+As a group, we discussed the artifacts and made sure that everyone knew what each one was.

 Activity 2: Kahoot!
 Quiz

 The second activity in my APA citation lesson was a Kahoot! quiz based on the artifacts from the first activity.
 To make the activity scalable for classrooms of around 50 students, I utilized Kahoot!‘s team feature, allowing students to work in teams of 4-6 to answer APA questions about the artifacts.

 To enhance engagement, the teaching team incorporated discussion between questions, encouraging students to think critically about why APA style is formatted the way it is, where to find the author for a book chapter in an edited book, or how to properly cite an editor in APA.
 We aimed to have 3-4 questions per artifact but found that this was too many when paired with the discussion between questions.
 To overcome this, I would consider reducing the number of questions, reducing the number of artifacts, or requesting more time in the classroom from the faculty member.